PurpleFlow22/UIC-FAQ-chatbot/README.md

 A multi-language chatbot based on deep learning and natural language processing, the content is about the UIC admission question.
 The project is primarily based on a retrieval-based approach to question answering.

 ## File Description
-### back_end_alg
+### uic_chatbot_back
-The file mainly cosist of the Back end algorithm, and it needs the model obtain from [hugging face](https://huggingface.co/models) which consist of:
+The file mainly cosist of the Back end of QA system, and it needs the model obtain from [hugging face](https://huggingface.co/models) which consist of:

 1. bert-base-chinese
 2. roberta-chinese-base